hyln9/VIKIROOT/README.md

 ## Troubleshooting

-- firstly please read through the "Attention" part above
+- firstly please read through the "Attention" part above.
-- "insufficient place for payload": a reboot is required
+- "insufficient place for payload": a reboot is required.
-- "waiting for reverse connect shell": please wake up your device, open the clock/alarm app or toggle the bluetooth switch in order to trigger the backdoor
+- "waiting for reverse connect shell": please wake up your device, open the clock/alarm app or toggle the bluetooth switch in order to trigger the backdoor.
-- still no luck: please run the "dbg" version and send an e-mail to me with the generated files which are just dump of some part of kernel and don't contain any personal information
+- still no luck: please run the "dbg" version and send an e-mail to me with the generated files which are just dump of some part of kernel and don't contain any personal information.

 ## Credits

-scumjr for the vDSO patching method.
+- scumjr for the vDSO patching method.
-Tzul for helping me debug the sepolicy problem.
+- Tzul for helping me debug the sepolicy problem.

 ## TODO

 - Turn it into a SuperSU installer.
-- Enrich the kernel database for 32-bit support (not likely) and so on.
+- Enrich the kernel database for x86 support and so on.
 - Test it on Android 7 Nougat (help wanted!).